 Click on the “three dots” icon in a photo to activate following options:

-A useful way making sure not to miss any incoming important material in the Content Dashboard is to enable the notification service.
+A useful way making sure not to miss any incoming important material in the Content Management is to enable the notification service.
 You can choose to get notified both by a sound and a pop up.

 When a video is ready for publishing, hover over the video, click on the “Arrow” icon followed by the desired Output for the video.